-Connor’s Climb Foundation’s certified trainers will help train school staff, students, community leaders and other trusted adults on the best practices for suicide prevention and, where applicable, on implementing the evidence-based SOS Signs of Suicide program.
+Connor’s Climb Foundation’s certified suicide prevention educators will train school staff, community leaders and other trusted adults on the best practices for suicide prevention and, where applicable, on implementing the evidence-based SOS Signs of Suicide program.

 SOS Signs of Suicide: